charlesochoa/chat-dist-backend/README.md

 ### `/users/all`
 ----
-This endpoint returns all the users registered in the application.
+This endpoint returns all the users in the application.

 * **Method:** `GET`